 Friendsgiving - UIW Campus Dining

 Sodexo held their annual Friendsgiving Dinner on Tuesday, Nov.
-14. The event, held in the Student Center Dining Hall, was a huge success and several departments took time to share a meal with their collegues.
+14. The event, held in the Student Center Dining Hall, was a huge success and several departments took time to share a meal with their colleagues.

 Division of Institutional Advancement